Discffusion: Discriminative Diffusion Models as Few-shot Vision and Language Learners: Introduction

-To address these challenges, we propose the Discriminative Stable Diffusion (DSD) method, which includes two key ideas: (1) identifying and leveraging attention scores from the selected cross-attention maps as the matching score and (2) using attention-based prompt learning to fine-tune the attention matrices.
-DSD can outperform the CLIP-based methods by 2.09\% on the Compositional Visual Genome and 3.19\% on the RefCOCOg datasets in terms of accuracy under the few-shot setting.
-Our approach reveals the potential of diffusion models that can broaden their scope of use to discriminative tasks.
+To address these challenges, we propose the Discriminative Stable Diffusion (Discffusion) method, which includes two key ideas: (1) identifying and leveraging attention scores from the selected cross-attention maps as the matching score and (2) employing attention-based prompt learning for model fine-tuning.
+Discffusion outperforms the CLIP-based methods by 5.4\% on the Compositional Visual Genome and 9.3\% on the RefCOCOg datasets in terms of accuracy under the few-shot setting.
+This approach underscores the versatility of diffusion models, highlighting their expanded applicability to discriminative tasks.

-Our contributions in this paper are threefold: \begin{itemize}[itemsep=0pt] \item We do a pioneer study using latent text-to-image generation diffusion models which are initially proposed for generative tasks to address discriminative tasks such as image-text matching. \item We propose a new method based on exploiting the use of cross-attention maps of Stable Diffusion across layers and attention-based prompt learning for solving the image-text matching task. \item We demonstrate the effectiveness of our approach through experimental evaluation under the few-shot setting on both the Compositional Visual Genome~\citep{comclip} and the RefCOCOg~\citep{refcocog} datasets for image-text matching.
-We also extend our method to the visual question answering task, demonstrating its potency on the VQAv2~\citep{vqa} dataset. \end{itemize}
+Our contributions in this paper are threefold: \begin{itemize} \item We conduct a pioneering study that repurposes latent text-to-image generation diffusion models—originally designed for generative tasks—for discriminative tasks such as image-text matching. \item We introduce a novel method that leverages cross-attention maps from Stable Diffusion across multiple layers, combined with attention-based prompt learning, to address the image-text matching task. \item We demonstrate the effectiveness of our approach through experimental evaluation under the few-shot setting on both the Compositional Visual Genome~\citep{comclip} and the RefCOCOg~\citep{refcocog} datasets for image-text matching, and zero-shot setting on Winoground~\citep{thrush2022winoground} and VL-checklist~\citep{vlchecklist} datasets.
+We further demonstrate the adaptability of our method by applying it to the visual question answering task, where it excels on the VQAv2~\citep{vqa} dataset. \end{itemize}